Lulu13022002/ScrollAPI/README.md

   You should copy the file of your choice and add a script block in the html file as the following:\
   `<script src="/scroll.js"></script>`\
   Also if you decide to use pipnet you should be sure that pipnet will be loaded before this library (and initialized before).
+  The legacy version needs pipnet in order to work properly.

 ### Usage of functions
   [parameter] = optional